rreece/rreece.github.io/outline-of-philosophy/math.md

 ### Pythagoreanism

 -   Radical realism
+-   Monism: everything is math.

 ### Plato

 -   Realist
 -   Theory of the forms
+-   Dualism: the world and forms?
 -   The Academy (387 BCE - 529 CE): "Let no one ignorant of geometry enter"
 -   Mathematics is descriptive of a real but trans-empirical realm.
 -   [A very platonist math documentary](https://www.youtube.com/watch?v=8gd-gUlBv_s)